1995 enlargement of the European Union: EEA

 However membership was still domestically unpopular and the then-EEC was also uninterested in another enlargement.
 The EEC had begun working on the creation of a common currency and did not want another enlargement to divert their attention away from that project.
 Commission President Jacques Delors proposed the European Economic Area to give EFTA access to the EU's internal market without full membership.
 While they would not have a say in the creation of EU law, it would be easier to sell to their electorates.

 However businesses did not accept that the EEA members would be equal members of the single market and investment flows did not return to normal.
 The large manufacturers in Sweden were instrumental in pushing government policy further towards membership rather than remaining with the EEA, which the export focused industries found insufficient.
 The economic pressures overcame long standing opposition from the social democrat governments which saw the EU as too neo-liberal and a danger to the Nordic model.
 Firms were only kept within Sweden by devaluations of the Swedish krona, a strategy which was unsustainable in the long term.

-The EEA was damaged further with the Swiss electorate voted against it.
+The EEA was damaged further when the Swiss electorate voted against it.
 Austria, Finland, Norway and Sweden all applied for full membership of the EU and the EU agreed to enter negotiations.
 The EU's change of heart was also due to predicted enlargement of the EU towards countries mostly in central Europe, invited by the European Commission in 1997 and eventually completed in 2004, and hence the wealthy EFTA members would help balance the EU budget.